 History since the Great Depression era shows that—whether employed by the government or the private sector—reasonable underwriting standards are the key to sustained market stability.
 Indeed, when government has sought to stabilize the housing market, it has adopted and maintained these standards, reducing defaults and creating a long period of stability.
 Since the late 1950s, however, the government has repeatedly intervened in the housing finance market, stimulating the growth of credit bubbles and mortgage defaults by reducing underwriting standards.
 The result has been continuing cycles of boom and bust, culminating in the 2008 financial crisis.

 Indeed, it appears that the activist view of government’s role in the economy, together with the normal inclinations of a democratic government, will lead to continued cyclicality and instability in the future.
-Even after the mortgage meltdown of 2008, the government, the political left has made evident its desire to “open the credit box” by reducing underwriting standards.
+Even after the mortgage meltdown of 2008, the political left has made evident its desire to “open the credit box” by reducing underwriting standards.
 This will once again put in place all of the fundamental causes of the recent crisis.

 Government and Housing Finance, 1930s to 1960s

 The government’s direct involvement with the housing finance market began in 1934 with the establishment of the FHA during the Great Depression.
 To stabilize the chaotic market of the time, the FHA was authorized to insure mortgages up to 100 percent and began its operations with underwriting standards that included a minimum down payment of 20 percent and a maximum loan term of 20 years.